IslamHussain636/safety-prototype/RESEARCH_NOTES.md

 # Research alignment and demonstration guidance

-The strongest presentation is a working, bounded implementation with inspectable evidence.
+This presentation is a working, bounded implementation with inspectable evidence.
 Describe this version as **a constraint-validated procedural prototype with optional LLM composition and heuristic adaptation**.
 It is not yet the complete learned PCGML system in the proposal.

-## What changed from the supplied code

-The original backend parsed a JSON-shaped substring and returned it without a schema or geometry gate.
-The frontend rendered before reporting validation errors and could announce success despite those errors.
-Citation membership in a list did not establish that a rule applied to a described condition.
-The HTML also inserted model descriptions through `innerHTML`, and its referenced A-Frame CDN asset returned HTTP 404 during verification.
+## updation

 The revised version validates request fields and model module selections, constructs geometry from controlled templates, and rejects failed scenes before delivery.
 Descriptions, actions, conditions and citations come from a versioned catalog.
 Untrusted text is not injected as HTML.
 Frontend and backend share an origin, Waitress replaces debug mode, provider errors are sanitized, and A-Frame assets are bundled locally.
 Live inference requires a demo token and has bounded calls and concurrency.

-The composer’s freedom is deliberately reduced: it chooses supported modules, rather than inventing arbitrary hazards, numerical constraints or regulatory interpretations.
+**The composer’s freedom is deliberately reduced: it chooses supported modules, rather than inventing arbitrary hazards, numerical constraints or regulatory interpretations.
 This makes the delivered prototype more testable but limits generative expressiveness.
-Explain that tradeoff instead of implying unrestricted natural-language scene generation.
+Explain that tradeoff instead of implying unrestricted natural-language scene generation.**

 ## Mapping to the proposal